AminnimAMoh/Amin-Mohammadi-EducationHorizonsGroup/README.md

 + (yarn build) command.
 3.1-Then after the build is finished you can start the local server using
 + (yarn start) command.
+4-Open your browser and type http://localhost:3000/ in your browsers address line.

 @@ To run in development mode @@
 3-To build the development bundle please run: